DAVEXACOM/IIB-WESB-BOMAP-CONV/README.md

 2) Associate the correct XML Schema for the input and output sides of the map.
 3) Harvest any Java code from the source BO Map and write it to a separate Java file
 4) For simple maps that contain source to target moves only those moves/associations will be created.

-The BOMap conversion and Java harvester is: message File_WESBMaptoGDMMapJavaHarvester.msgflow

 Therefore, at this point in time the utility represents a rudimentary capability that demonstrates how to navigate BO Map XML and create IIB GDM XML.